SmartHealthX/ProstaTD/ivtdmetrics/README.md

 ## Overview

-IVTDMetrics provides comprehensive evaluation metrics for surgical scene understanding tasks, specifically designed for Instrument-Verb-Target (IVT) triplet detection and recognition.
-This package extends the original ivtmetrics with enhanced functionality and improved performance evaluation capabilities.
+**IVTDMetrics** This package addresses and fixes several calculation errors in the original ivtmetrics detection module, and provide more accurate evaluation metrics for surgical triplet detection.

 ## Features